keeryn04/jammin/README.md

 # Jammin
-Jammin is a project created for SENG 401 - Software Architecture that uses ChatGPT to parse a user’s Spotify analytics and match them with people with similar music taste.
+Jammin' is a project created for SENG 401 by Group 11 - Software Architecture that uses ChatGPT to parse a user’s Spotify analytics and match them with people with similar music taste.
 Matches are made based on both user’s top artists, songs and genres, combining to generate a compatibility score between both parties.

+The Hosted Version can be found at this link: https://jammin-app.vercel.app/

 ## Features